Seven Deal Breakers in Christian Dating Relationships

 A healthy person accepts negative feedback and grows from it.

 If the person you are dating appreciates the feedback you give him, and if you actually see him implementing change in his life, you may have found a healthy Christian man.
-The Bible calls this humility, and it makes for good relationships.
+The Bible calls this humility, and it makes for a healthy Christian relationship.

 (Although they can fake it quite nicely when necessary).